ParanoidUser/codewars-handbook/kata/7-kyu/approaching-enemies/README.md

 # [Approaching enemies](https://www.codewars.com/kata/approaching-enemies "https://www.codewars.com/kata/56d58a16e8f2d6957100093f")

 You are in a military mission in the middle of the jungle where your enemies are really hard to spot because of their camouflage.
-Luckly you have a device that shows the position of your enemies!
+Luckily you have a device that shows the position of your enemies!

 Your device is a radar that computes the ```x``` and ```y``` coordinates of an enemy in meters ```every 5 seconds```.
 You are always at the point ```(0, 0)``` and your enemies are always heading towards you.